-On completion of this course, students will be able to plan, deliver, lead and extend their practice within diabetes care.
-The optional module facilitate students to create a bespoke programme to suit their developing specialist needs in diabetes care.
-The MSc also provides an opportunity to carry out research in diabetes care, providing students with unique insights in depth of an area of the student's choice and at the cutting edge of their practice.
+On completion of this course, students will be able to plan, deliver and extend their practice within diabetes care.
+The optional module facilitate students to create a bespoke course to suit their developing specialists in diabetes care.

 Knowledge and Understanding: